asjadanis/Tic-Tac-Toe/README.md

 ## Tic Tac Toe

-This is a simple repo to play tic tac toe against a computer using minimax algorithim.
+This is a simple repo to play tic tac toe against a computer using [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithim and demonstrate the basic configuration of three.js with React and how to manage the scene and render models.
 For 3d rendering i used [three.js](https://threejs.org/) which is a a great framework to start with webgl and 3d graphics.

 One of the 3d model is provided by [Tomás Laulhé](https://www.patreon.com/quaternius) The dino was used from [sketchfab](https://sketchfab.com/models/56a3e10a73924843949ae7a9800c97c7)

+## Futre Work

+Using [D3.js](https://d3js.org/) visualize the game tree in real time.
+Train a neural network to play against a human rather then the conventional minimax algo which becomes predictable after a while, or use Alpha Beta pruning.